gravitational/teleport/rfd/xxxx-command.md

 `tsh` will learn new commands:

 1. `tsh command ls` - allowing to list all available commands.
-2. `tsh command exec` - allowing to execute commands on one or multiple nodes.
+2. `tsh command run` - allowing to execute commands on one or multiple nodes.
 User will be reqired to provide:
    * node query using [predicate launguage](https://goteleport.com/docs/reference/predicate-language/)
    * OS user that will be used to execute the command
 3. `tsh command cancel` - (optional) allowing to cancel a command execution.